john-cd/rust_howto/bk/src/categories/development-tools/other/other.md

 [How to minimize Rust binary size][min-sized-rust-github]⮳

 By default, Rust optimizes for execution speed, compilation speed, and ease of debugging.
 This approach is suitable for most applications, as it balances [performance][p-performance] and developer productivity.
-However, in specific scenarios where binary size is a critical concern (e.g., [embedded][p-embedded] systems or deployment to constrained environments), Rust offers mechanisms to optimize for smaller binary sizes.
+However, in specific scenarios where binary size is a critical concern (e.g., embedded systems or deployment to constrained environments), Rust offers mechanisms to optimize for smaller binary sizes.

 ```sh
 cargo build --release